sensu/sensu-docs/content/sensu-go/5.17/reference/secret-providers.md

 ### Env example

-If you use the built-in `Env` secret provider, [WIP -- to complete]
+Sensu's built-in `Env` secrets provider exposes secrets from backend [environment variables][4].
+Using the `Env` secrets provider may require you to synchronize environment variables in Sensu backend clusters.

 {{< language-toggle >}}